mrgloom/position-and-radius-estimation/README.md

 # position-and-radius-estimation
-Toy example of position and radius estimation
+Toy example of position and radius estimation.

 1.Simple CNN can't solve this task.